pakrym/jab/README.md

 Jab brings has no runtime dependencies.

-Jab is AOT and linker friendly, all code is generated at compile time.
+Jab is AOT and linker friendly, all code is generated during project compilation.

 Jab allows easy debugging of the service resolution process.